 > nrow(subset(mtcars,cyl==4))# Nested without the pipe character[1] 11> mtcars|>subset(cyl==4)|>nrow()# Using the pipe character[1] 11

-While the pipe operator can produce code that is easier to read, it has been advised to pipe together at most 10 to 15 lines and chunk code into sub-tasks which are saved into objects with meaningful names.[40]
+While the pipe operator can produce code that is easier to read, it is advisable to chain together at most 10-15 lines of code using this operator, as well as to chunk code into sub-tasks that are saved into objects having meaningful names.[37]

-Here is an example with fewer than 10 lines that some readers may still struggle to grasp without intermediate named steps:
+The following is an example having fewer than 10 lines, which some readers may find difficult to grasp in the absence of intermediate named steps:

 > data<-c("a","b","c","a",NA)> summary(data) Length Class Mode 5 character character > summary(as.factor(data)) a b c NA's 2 1 1 1